razertory/chatframe_release/README.md

     - Install any kind of MCP server
     - Run the server by clicking start
 - **Model Providers**
+  - offical LLMs
-    - *
+  - custom LLMs
 - **Settings**
   - **App**
-    - Appearance: System / Light / Dark
+    - Appearance:  Light / Dark
     - Updates: ChatFrame downloads updates in the background and displays an install button when ready
   - **Shortcuts**
     - New Chat: ⌘N
     - Toggle Sidebar: ⌘B
+    - Open Settings ⌘s
   - **Advanced**
     - Proxy URL: sets the `all_proxy` environment variable.
 Leave blank to disable proxying.
 When configured, all LLM API requests are routed through the specified proxy.